jaidenha/data-res-change-lab/README.md

-# YC Pitch Simulator
+# Pitch Simulator

-A web application that simulates Y Combinator investor meetings, helping founders practice their startup pitches and prepare for real funding conversations.
+A web application that simulates investor pitch meetings, helping founders practice their startup pitches and prepare for real funding conversations.

 ## Getting Started